Ranking Will Ferrell's film comedic pairings

 Dynamic duos (and a trio or two)

 In the 20 years since Will Ferrell headlined his first movie (A Night at the Roxbury), he has teamed up with Oscar winners, action stars, and the biggest names in comedy.
-Now, with the Dec.
-25 release of Holmes & Watson, the Saturday Night Live alum is returning to one of his most successful partnerships, and the onscreen reunion of Ferrell and John C. Reilly made it the perfect time to rank Ferrell’s film pairings.
-To set the rules ahead of time, don’t expect to see Anchorman or Elf on the list, since we only considered projects that weren’t solely built around Ferrell.
+He's had so many successful (and less successful) onscreen partnerships that we've ranked his comedic film pairings.
+Now, to set the rules ahead of time, don't expect to see Anchorman or Elf on the list, since we only considered projects that weren't solely built around Ferrell.

 Honorable mention: Will Ferrell and Owen Wilson and/or Ben Stiller

 This trio doesn't officially make the list because their multiple appearances together have either been in brief cameos (Starsky & Hutch, Wedding Crashers) or the Zoolander franchise, which is more of a Wilson-Stiller team-up.

 16. Will Ferrell and Nicole Kidman in Bewitched (2005)